 Life in Portland

 Portland's climate features warm, dry summers and moist winters.
-August claims the hottest average of 27°C (around 80°F), while winters remain gentle with lows around 4-9°C (roughly 39-48°F).
-Although generally mild, occasional snow or ice storms punctuate winters.
-Cloud cover is a hallmark, with just around 68 clear days annually and consistent rainfall gracing the months from November to February.
+August has the hottest average of 27掳C (around 80掳F), while winters aren't too harsh, with lows around 4-9掳C (roughly 39-48掳F).
+Although generally mild, the occasional snow or ice storms do punctuate winters.
+Cloud cover is a hallmark of Portland, with consistent rainfall occurring from November to February.

 Useful links: